A message for every guy who feels entitled to come on to me, insinuate shit about me, or cyber with me.

 This should not be an invitation to wheedle, harass, or talk dirty to me — yet some men take it as one.

 Clearly, they feel entitled.
 They feel that my sex blogging immediately positions me as a sex object, or at least a person who can be messed with on a sexual level.
 I’m guessing they are not used to a woman being so nonchalant about her sexuality, and this (unnecessarily) arouses them.
 Whatever the bullshit reason, I’m fucking sick of it.

-Trigger warning: What follows is a conglomeration of the many ways I have been inappropriately spoken to online by men.
+Content note: what follows is a conglomeration of the many ways I have been spoken to inappropriately by men online.
 Underneath that, enjoy some serious bitching from yours truly.

 — — —